katrinali02/computational-linguistics/README.md

 # Welcome!
 Thanks for stopping by!
 Here you will find a portfolio of selected projects.
-Please reach out to me at katrinali2024@u.northwestern.edu if you have any questions.
-Also feel free to check out my personal website at www.weihangkatrinali.com!
+Please feel free to reach out to me at katrinali2024@u.northwestern.edu if you have any questions!
+Always happy to chat :)

 # Projects
 Each project is organized into its own branch - nothing is pulled to the main branch.
 Therefore, navigate to each branch to see each project :)